-The Security, Intelligence, and Information Policy Section works with Department components and offices to ensure that civil rights and civil liberties protections are incorporated into the Department's information and physical security programs, information sharing activities, and intelligence-related programs and products.
+The Security, Intelligence, and Information Policy Section provides guidance and oversight designed to preserve civil rights and civil liberties in the execution of homeland security programs and activities.
+We work with Department components and offices to ensure that appropriate protections and safeguards are incorporated into the Department’s screening and vetting programs, information sharing and safeguarding activities, cybersecurity efforts, security technologies, and intelligence programs and products.

 Areas of Focus

-- Department of Homeland Security Federal Information Sharing Environment Privacy and Civil Liberties Protection Policy, June 5, 2009
+- Department of Homeland Security Federal Information Sharing Environment Privacy and Civil Liberties Policy

 By mail or phone: